mildsunrise/emucore/README.md

 ## Wishlist

+(sorted more or less by priority)

  - Float function arguments
- - Better errors, backtraces
- - Use debug info if available (for errors, interface)
  - More archs / OSes
  - Support for `sbrk` (so that `malloc` can always work)
  - C++ support
  - Make sure it works in Python 3.8 and lower
  - Support for calling IFUNCs directly
  - Test in static binaries, Golang binaries, and non-glibc
+ - Loading external symbol files
+ - Better errors / backtraces
+ - Use debug info if available (for errors, interface)